 Soft-Tissue Injuries.
 Soft-Tissue Injuries involve the tearing of the joint capsule, muscles, tendons, and ligaments of the shoulder.
 Both SLAP (Superior Labral Anterior to Posterior) and rotator cuff tears are common conditions after accidents.

 Tears to the rotator cuff happen when the largest tendon around the upper part of the arm tears as a result of chronic wear and tear or from a slip and fall.
 If you have suffered a rotator cuff tear, you will normally feel pain in the front of your shoulder down the arm.

-We understand how painful and distressing eye injuries can be.
+As specialists in making eye injury claims, we really do understand how painful and distressing these injuries can be.
 There are numerous eye injuries you could experience as the result of an accident that wasn’t your fault.